netdata/netdata/docs/configure/common-changes.md

 ### Add a new alarm

-To create a new alarm configuration file, initiate an empty file in the `health.d/` directory, then edit it with `edit-config`.
+To create a new alarm configuration file, initiate an empty file, with a filename that ends in `.conf`, in the `health.d/` directory.
+The Netdata Agent loads any valid alarm configuration file ending in `.conf` in that directory.
+Next, edit the new file with `edit-config`.
+For example, with a file called `ram-usage.conf`.

 ```bash
 sudo touch health.d/ram-usage.conf